dhaval201279/dhaval-shah.com/content/post/2026-07-15-sre-ai-augmented.md

 GC log analysis still requires human judgment.
 The right value of `CMSInitiatingOccupancyFraction` for this specific application isn't something any external process can calculate without the production GC log data.
 The structured questions point you toward the calculation; they don't replace it.

 More importantly: a structured process doesn't replace reactive instrumentation with proactive instrumentation.
 The GC logs in this incident were requested on day 1 after the incident started.
-A structured incident response *runbook* that specifies "GC logs must be pre-enabled in production before any major traffic event" would have saved at least one day of log collection time.
+A structured incident response *runbook* that specifies "GC logs must be pre-enabled in production before any major traffic event" would have saved at least half a day of log collection time.
 That's an operational process change, not a question-asking change.

 The full prompt templates for all three decision points - the hour-1 symptom analysis, the pre-production fix validation, and the parameter derivation prompt - are in the GitHub repo below.